-Accordingly, Julie’s primary care doctor, Ann Hoffmann, MD, in Mauston, Wis., referred Julie to UW Health Endocrine Surgeon David Schneider, MD.
+Accordingly, Julie’s primary care doctor, Ann Hoffmann, MD, in Mauston, referred Julie to UW Health endocrine surgeon David Schneider, MD.

-“Dr. Schneider showed me my bad parathyroid gland on the ultrasound and we scheduled surgery for three weeks later,” says Julie.
+“Dr. Schneider showed me my bad parathyroid gland on the ultrasound and we scheduled surgery for three weeks later,” Julie said.

 Performed on an outpatient basis, the parathyroid surgery is typically done under general anesthesia, lasting about an hour.